GOAL: Achieve a 75% diverison rate by June 2012 and zero waste by 2020.

 Partnerships Are key to action and progress

 UC Berkeley has successfully worked to reduce the amount of waste sent to landfills over the last two decades.
-Despite these efforts the campus municipal solid waste diversion rates have remained below 50%, even though the campus is committed to reaching zero waste by 2020.
+In 2013, UC Berkeley achieved a 50% overall waste diversion rate (44% when construction waste was excluded).
+Despite campus efforts, diversion rates excluding construction waste have remained stagnant at around 44% in 2013.
+In spite of the challenges, the campus is committed to reaching zero waste by 2020.

 In 2011, the Chancellor’s Advisory Committee on Sustainability (CACS) commissioned a study in partnership with Campus Recycling and Refuse Services (CRRS) and the Office of Sustainability to review current waste disposal practices and identify the challenges and opportunities available to the meet the campus zero waste target.
 This research found that the campus can likely reach a 75% diversion rate by expanding existing programs.
 The campus is currently developing a Zero Waste Plan that identifies current and future strategies, provides design guidelines, and outlines the steps needed to reach zero municipal solid waste.